 - Distance: 270km/4 hours, round trip.

-- Highlights: Cranbourne Botanic Gardens, Moonlit Sanctuary, Enchanted Adventure Gardens, Cape Shanck Lighthouse, Peninsula Hot Springs, Fingal, Mile Bridge in Frankston and Red Hill for its wineries.
+- Highlights: Cranbourne Botanic Gardens, Moonlit Sanctuary, Enchanted Adventure Garden, Cape Schanck Lighthouse, Peninsula Hot Springs, Fingal, Mile Bridge in Frankston and Red Hill for its wineries.

 - Best time to drive: Summer and autumn to soak up that sunshine.

-- Things to do: Horseriding along Fingal Beach, sinking into the natural hotsprings, kayaking to dolphin sanctuary and exploring the Enchanted Adventure Garden.
+- Things to do: Visit Adrenaline, or go horseriding along Fingal Beach, sink into the natural hot springs, kayak to a dolphin sanctuary and explore the Enchanted Adventure Garden.

 - Stay at: Sorrento Beach Motel.